Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 - Jack of all trades, master of none

-- Customer service can be frustratingly slow
+- Customer service can be slow

-- Investment selection is limited compared to dedicated brokerages
+- Limited investment selection versus dedicated brokerages

 7. Stash — Best for Learning While Investing